Can You Tan At 6 PM? – Everything You Should Know

 How To Avoid A Sunburn

-If you have no option other than being outside during the day when the sun is at its strongest, you definitely need to take some precautions to protect your skin and your body.
-The UV radiation will just damage your skin, and over time it can cause long-lasting effects that cannot be reversed.
+If you have no option but to be outside during the day when the sun is at its strongest, you definitely need to take some precautions to protect your skin and body.

 Find shade